 Your vet will do a comprehensive examination of your cat, including blood and urine tests, X-rays, and possibly an ultrasound.
 A kidney biopsy might also be required.

-If your cat is diagnosed with kidney disease, treatments can range from intravenous fluids to correct dehydration, to supplements, medications, vitamin injections and potentially surgery to remove any blockages.
-The goal with treating kidney failure is to slow its progress and manage its symptoms.
+If your cat is diagnosed with kidney disease, treatments can range from intravenous fluids to correct dehydration, to supplements, medications, vitamin injections, and potentially surgery to remove any blockages.
+The goal of treating kidney failure is to slow its progress and manage its symptoms.

 You can support your cat's treatment with a carefully planned and managed diet as well as plenty of fresh and clean water for them to drink.
-You vet will also recommend that you gradually transition your feline companion to a specialized diet which is low is protein and phosphorus and is high in vitamin D and omega-3 fatty acids.
+Your vet will also recommend that you gradually transition your feline companion to a specialized diet that is low in protein and phosphorus and high in vitamin D and omega-3 fatty acids.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.